-EndNote online (also known as EndNote basic) is a web-based product which can be used to store references and use them in your work.
-An enhanced version is available to University members by registering whilst on campus or connected to Eduroam.
-Recommended for undergraduates and masters students.
+EndNote Online is a web-based product which can be used to store references and use them in your work.

 We recommend registering for your account whilst on campus and connected to the Eduroam wifi or using a campus PC.
-This will give you access to an enhanced version of EndNote online, which is linked to the University of Reading.
-If your account is not linked to the University you won’t be able to use the Online Search to add references from the Library catalogue or the full list of styles.
+This will give you access to an enhanced version of EndNote Online, which is linked to the University of Reading.
+If your account is not linked to the University you won’t be able to use the Online Search to add references from the Library catalogue or access the customised list of styles.

 You will also need your login details when using the Word plugin to insert citations in your documents, so make sure you keep a record of them!